ghattab/ghattab.github.io/_posts/2018-06-16-context-free.md

 }</code></pre>
 		</div>
     <div style="display: inline-block;">
 For each triangle, 3 triangles — that are half the size — are created at each corner of the triangle.
 E.g. for the top triangle: The distance between the center of the triangle to its top is given by x/sqrt(3).
 The smaller triangle moves up by x/2*sqrt(3).
 At the start, its length is 1 so 1/2*sqrt(3) is 0.288.
+Etc.
     </div>
 </div>